Sforza Castle and Museums | Castello Sforzesco | Milan

-Sforza Castle is an oasis of art and culture, and is one of the landmarks in Milan.
+Sforza Castle and Museums is an oasis of art and culture.
+This iconic destination is one of the landmarks in Milan.
 A favourite for visitors, it is home to some of the best museums that tells the stories of the city’s past.
 Although I couldn’t visit the museums during my recent visit to Milan, it is on my bucket list to do so on my next visit.
 The grounds were splendid, of which I am glad to have visited.
 Whether you visit this fashion capital for a day, or a few days, Sforza Castle should be on your list.
 I share what I have learnt of this magnificent Castle, both from research and from my personal experience.
 You will find Sforza Castle in Milan at:

 45.4705° N, 9.1793° E

 Disclaimer: This Post and all related posts may contain affiliate links.
 This means that I earn a commission, at no cost to you, if you click on a link and make a purchase.
 Access full disclaimer here or get in touch with me via Contact form if you have any questions about the companies.

 This iconic red brick fortress was built in the 14th century by the Visconti family who made it into a splendid palace.
 It was almost destroyed during the Golden Ambrosian Republic.
 Later, in the 15th century, it became the home of the Sforza family, who were powerful rulers of Milan.
 Francesco Sforza, Duke of Milan built on the remnants of the 14th fortification.
 The castle was reconstructed with the involvement of several of the greatest artists of the times such as Donato Bramante and Leonardo da Vinci.
 It was one of the most magnificent residences in Italy as a result.
 During the 16th and 17th centuries, Sforza Castle was renovated and enlarged to be one of the largest castles in Europe.